Social Interpretable Reinforcement Learning: Method

-Secondly, we can improve the quality of the agents produced by carefully tuning $e_c$ and $e_i$ in such a way that the number of episodes seen by each agent is significantly higher than those seen without using SIRL, i.e.:
+Secondly, we can improve the quality of the agents produced by carefully tuning $e_c$ and $e_i$ in such a way that the number of episodes seen by each agent is higher than those seen without using SIRL, i.e.:

 Of course, it is important to note that, with our approach, it is possible to have \emph{simultaneously} both advantages, by carefully tuning $e_c$ and $e_i$.
+For instance, one may want to maximize the number of episodes experienced in the collective phase (i.e., maximizing $e_c$), while ensuring that the number of episodes seen during the individual phase is enough to have a good estimate of the average performance of the individual (e.g., using $e_i=3$ for environments with a relatively small amount of noise, while using larger values for more noisy environments).

+Note that our approach assumes that the main bottleneck of the training process is the simulation of the environment (i.e., the computation of the ``steps'' in the environment).
+If this assumption does not hold for a given environment, then this approach is not going to be more efficient than the baseline method.
+It is important to note, however, that the inference time of interpretable DTs easily becomes negligible, due to the fact that the tree depth is limited in order to achieve interpretability and that inference time for DTs is logarithmic w.r.t. the number of nodes.

-Finally, it is important to notice that we can easily parallelize both the collaborative phase and the individual phase.
+Finally, it is important to note that both the collaborative phase and the individual phase are parallelized.
 For the individual phase, the parallelization is straightforward: each DT is evaluated in a separate job.
-On the other hand, for the collaborative phase, we port a widely-known parallelization scheme from neural-network-based RL approaches \cite{jaderberg2019human}, by making the agent experience several episodes in parallel and averaging the leaves at the end of the collaborative phase (see the Supplementary Material for more details).
+On the other hand, for the collaborative phase, we port a widely-known parallelization scheme from neural-network-based RL approaches \cite{jaderberg2019human}, by making the agent experience several episodes in parallel and averaging the leaves at the end of the collaborative phase (see the Supplementary Material).